- Tour the famous Diocletian's Palace in Split, dating back to the fourth century

 Chat with a local specialist who can help organize your trip.

-Day 4: Split to Hvar, Sea Kayaking the Pakleni Islands Archipelago with the Kids
+Day 4: Ferry to Hvar, Sea Kayaking the Pakleni Islands Archipelago with the Kids

 Slip into your swimwear, grab your towel, and head out to meet your guide at Križna Luka beach, a short walk from Hvar Town's city center, to select your kayak (single or double) and lifejackets.
 Here you'll also listen to a brief safety talk as well as learn about the sea kayaking basics before paddling out to the islands.
 You'll get to experience the open sea and unending views of the horizon, relax on pebble beaches, and swim and snorkel the crystal clear waters, where the kids may even be able to spot the fish they saw at one of Croatia's many aquariums.